supercoinproject/supercoin-non-anon/README.md

 - Super-PoS-Blocks!!
 Only for the 1st year:
 	1 chance in 5 million coin-day (about 0.5 - 10 times per day depends on the PoS generation), that a super-PoS-block of 1024 coins on top of your regular PoS will be generated.

-- Total PoW coins will be 50,000,000.
+- Total PoW coins will be 14.3 millions.
-- Total coins (including PoS) will be about 150,000,000.
+- Total coins (including PoS) will be about 45,000,000.

-- 5% of total PoW coins will be used for mini-IPO
+- 2.5 million coins will be used for mini-IPO

 - Zero premine (except for mini-IPO)